 When you are putting together a collection of drill bits, those mentioned above will probably handle most of your needs.
 If you find you need one of the specialty drill bit types, it won’t be difficult for you to locate it.
-A simple search online will give you a number of suppliers and your local hardware store are always an option, too.
+A simple search online will give you a number of suppliers, and your local hardware store is always an option, too.

 With all of the drill bit types available today, it can be confusing to determine which one you will need.
 However, each drill bit will be labeled as to what it should be used for and what it should not be used for.
 These are meant to be safety precautions, so it’s best to pay attention to these warnings.